Umuzi-org/tech-department/content/projects/pre-bootcamp-challenges/_index.md

 ---
+_db_id: 416
+available_options:
+- any_language
+content_type: project
+ready: true
+submission_type: link
 title: Pre bootcamp challenges
-ready: True
-submission_type: link
-available_options: ["any_language"]
 ---

 Complete these tasks in the correct language.
 If you are here to learn JavaScript, do them in JavaScript.
 If you have been told to use Python then use Python.